-198 Spring Street, Rockland, MA 02370 Almshouse Office PD Phone: 781/878-6056 (Ext.
-102) Kim Beck - Coordinator
+198 Spring Street, Rockland, MA 02370

+Phone: 781-878-6056 (Ext.
+102)

+Kim Beck - Coordinator

-The Southeast Transportation Network served 360 students in 40 school districts in FY21, most of which are from the North River Collaborative, Pilgrim Area Collaborative, and South Shore Educational Collaborative regions.
+The Southeast Transportation Network served 515 students in 29 school districts in FY22, transporting to 49 different programs, most of which are from the North River Collaborative, Pilgrim Area Collaborative, and South Shore Educational Collaborative regions.
 Given the fiscal challenges and the growing concern for student safety, the North River Collaborative is coordinating this program to obtain cost-effective, quality transportation for students with special needs who attend public and private special education programs in the greater Boston/Southeastern Massachusetts region.
 Through the Network, the North River Collaborative began providing transportation with the opening of school in September 2007.
 In-service training is provided for all staff on topics such as: disability awareness, first aid/CPR, behavior management, defensive driving, securing wheelchairs, vehicle evacuation, and winter driving.

-The Almshouse, 198 Spring Street, Rockland, MA 02370 Beaver Brook School, One Ralph Hamlin Way, Abington, MA 02351 Jones School, 137 Walnut Street, Stoughton, MA 02072 Phone: 781/878-6056 (Ext.
-160) Eileen Millett- Transportation Director
+The Almshouse, 198 Spring Street, Rockland, MA 02370 Beaver Brook School, One Ralph Hamlin Way, Abington, MA 02351 Jones School, 137 Walnut Street, Stoughton, MA 02072

+Phone: 781-878-6056 (Ext.
+126) Eileen Millett- Transportation Director